 Our Designated Child Protection Officer is Mrs Stinchon (Headteacher).
-Our Backup Designated Child Protection Officers are Mrs Clark (Deputy Headteacher), Mrs Beetham Key Stage 1 Leader and SENDCo and Mrs Whittaker (Nurture).
-The governors responsible for Child Protection is Mr P Wright (Vice-chair of Governors).
+Our Backup Designated Child Protection Officers are Mrs Clarke (Assistant Headteacher), Mrs Beetham (Key Stage 1 Leader and SENDCo) and Mrs Whittaker (Nurture).
+The governor responsible for Child Protection is Mr P Wright (Vice-chair of Governors).

 As part of Trawden Forest Primary School’s commitment to keeping children safe, we are proud to be part of operation encompass

 Operation Encompass is a unique Police and education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.

 Being part of Encompass means our school will receive a notification from Lancashire Police before the start of the next school day when a child or young person has been involved in, or exposed to a domestic abuse incident the previous day.
 The information is given in confidence to the schools Key Adult and will enable us to provide the best possible support for the child.